opencypher/cypherdb/src/content/docs/developer-guide/join-order-hint.md

 ### MULTI_JOIN clause: Worst-case optimal join plans

-Kuzu plans can use a combination of binary join operators and [worst-case optimal join (WCOJ)](https://kuzudb.github.io/blog/post/wcoj/) operators.
+CypherDB plans can use a combination of binary join operators and [worst-case optimal join (WCOJ)](https://kuzudb.github.io/blog/post/wcoj/) operators.
 WCOJ operators are useful if your `MATCH` pattern contains cycles, e.g., when finding triangles or larger cliques of nodes in your databases.
 Using HINT, you can also force the optimizer to use a WCOJ operator as follows: